opentdf/otdfctl/docs/man/policy/subject-condition-sets/create.md

     "name": "CoolTool" // could alternatively be RadService or ShinyThing },
   "org": {
-    "name": "marketing"
+    "name": "sales"
   }
 }
 ```

+If any condition in the group is not met (such as if `.org.name` were `marketing` instead),
-If the `.org.name` were `sales` instead, the condition set would not be met, and the Subject would
+the condition set would not resolve to true, and the Subject would not be found to be entitled
-not be found to be entitled to the Attribute Value applicable to this Subject Condition Set via Subject Mapping between.
+to the Attribute Value applicable to this Subject Condition Set via Subject Mapping between.